muchimi/JoystickGremlinEx/README.md

 Please visit the [Discord](https://discord.gg/pNadcReth9) server for discussion, tips and development information.

 # Change log
+### (m76T125)
+- Perf: Refactor of joystick event distribution for visual repeaters to improve performance and shorten repeater event queues (note, this primarily impacts the use of input viewer).
+- Change: Input viewer will refresh widgets on profile load which can change the order of widgets.
+At some point we'll look at the initial order of repeaters in input viewer so it's more consistent with the reload order.
+- New: refactor of Timeline axis repeater to moved to a polling mechanism rather than depend on event sequence.
+- Fix: Startup value get button not functional on OSC inputs.
+- Fix: Timed label widget C++ exception on calibration dialog close.

 ### (m76T124)
 - New: Global Options: Added info box on repeater calibrated data toggle to explain behavior.